-This listing is for a made to order fan-shaped stiff fiber bristle which can make a wide variety of marks, and are super flexible.
+This listing is for a made-to-order fan-shaped stiff fiber bristle that can make a wide variety of marks, and are super flexible.
 The handles are made from vintage quill bobbins.
 The handles are smooth and surprisingly light (@2 oz).

 Fan #1 has a metal band around the top of the handle and a leather hanging strap on the end.
 The ferrule also has metal rings, 3 in total.

 - Bristle: 6.5" in length

 Fan #2 has 3 metal bands on the ferrule.

 Fan Brush #3 has 3 metal bands around the ferrule and an aluminum wrap on the handle

 This is a unique brush while beautiful was made to make art :)

 (Click on the image below to see brush demonstration)